Collaborative Project on Digital Security and Artificial Intelligence, Robotics and Autonomous Systems

 The topics are described individually under the section Relevant thematic areas for this call.
 You must select the topic you believe is best suited to your project in the application form.
 We will also assess whether the application may be relevant to other topics under the call.

-Applicants are advised to consult the Guide for Applicants for Collaborative and Knowledge-building Projects for answers to various questions related to this application type.
+Applicants are advised to consult our Guide for Applicants for answers to various questions related to this application type.

 The Norwegian-language call for proposals is the legally binding version.